-When people think of Arizona, most of the images that come to mind are full of desert sand, cacti, and open spaces; while there are some highly photographic landscapes of this sort (especially during sunrise/sunset), Arizona also has a plethora of lakes, which means there are countless boating and fishing opportunities all over the state.
+When people think of Arizona, most of the images that come to mind are full of desert sand, cacti, and open spaces; while there are some highly photographic landscapes of this sort (especially during sunrise/sunset), Arizona also has plenty of outdoor adventures near Phoenix as well as Tempe and around the state.

 Lakes near Phoenix include Apache Lake (by the Apache Trail in Superstition Wilderness, with coves, painted canyon walls and largemouth bass-fishing); Canyon Lake (smaller but more scenic, with high walls that make many spots accessible only by boat, or better yet, Jet-Ski); Roosevelt Lake (created in 1911 because of the Roosevelt Dam) was the largest man-made lake in the world and resulted in much of the surrounding area becoming fertile; and Saguaro Lake (named for the Saguaro Cactus that dots the landscape).
 These four lakes were formed by dams on the Salt River.
 Lake Pleasant is the biggest in the Phoenix area, with 118 miles (190 km) of shoreline.
 All these areas have some combination of hiking, camping, boating, fishing, kayaking, and canyoning.
 Alternatively, Tempe Town Lake (in the city of Tempe) is for those who want to bookend their lake activities with some downtown dining and shopping; it’s also walking distance from Arizona State University.

 The famous Colorado River (which once carved the Grand Canyon) has predictably fabulous whitewater rafting, but the two rivers closer to the Phoenix area are the Gila River (class I–II) and the Salt River (class III–IV).